Changes in immigration regulations

 Before, both these groups of foreigners were entitled only to general temporary protection under other legal acts.

-Legal residence of citizens of Ukraine (who arrived legally in Poland on or after 24 February 2022 and declare their intention to remain in Poland) has been extended to 30 September 2025.
+The legal residence of UKR status holders (also called temporary protection beneficiaries), i.e. Ukrainians who arrived legally in Poland due to the war on or after 24 February 2022 and declared their intention to remain in Poland, has been extended to 4 March 2026.

 However, this does not automatically mean the right to cross the border or the right to travel to other Schengen area states.
 Each such case should be evaluated individually.